JackalCheung/LootHunter/README.md

 9. Input `truffle migrate --network ganache`
 10. Input `truffle migrate --network ganache --reset --compile-all`
 11. Copy and replace all the files from /build to /client/src/contracts
-12. Open Metamask and create new network through setting -> new network, enter the RPC URL from Ganache to the New RPC URL in Metamask
+12. Open Metamask and create new network through setting -> new network, enter the RPC URL from Ganache to the New RPC URL in Metamask, Chain ID should be `1337`
 13. Import Ethereum address in Metamask with the private keys in Ganache
 14.	`cd /client` in cmd
 15. Input `npm install` to install all dependencies